csci3395-f19/spark-in-class-code-mward2/sql.md

 108 answers have been posted for multiple choice questions.

 ## 5. How many quizzes were given to section 6 of CSCI 1320 in Fall 2015?
+22 quizes were given to section 6 of CSCI 1320 in Fall 2015.

 ## 6. Which course has the most quizzes?
 How many quizzes does it have?